PipelineAI/pipeline/docs/index.md

 ## What is PipelineIO?
 [PipelineIO](http://pipeline.io/) is an end-to-end, highly-scalable, highly-available, GPU-based machine learning and artificial intelligence model training and deployment platform.

-PipelineIO, our employees, our advisors, our investors, and our media activity are listed on [Crunchbase](https://www.crunchbase.com/organization/pipelineio) along with 1000's of our [global enterprise users and customers](https://www.crunchbase.com/organization/pipelineio/customers).
+PipelineIO, our employees, our advisors, our investors, and our media activity are listed on [Crunchbase](https://www.crunchbase.com/organization/pipelineio) along with 1000's of our [global users and customers](https://www.crunchbase.com/organization/pipelineio/customers).

 ## Where is PipelineIO?
 Headquartered in San Francisco, PipelineIO maintains offices in Chicago, Washington DC, and London.